 But one day, the news came out.
 “Ryback has been released from WWE”.
-After years of toiling away in the undercard and overcoming injuries to become a main event player in WWE, Ryback was gone from WWE.
-The huge crowd cheers he got against CM Punk seemed long ago, and Ryback was no more.
+After years of toiling away in the undercard and overcoming injuries to become a main event player in WWE, he was gone from WWE.
+The huge crowd cheers he got against CM Punk seemed long ago, and The Big Guy was no more.

 Outside of a few independent matches, that was the end of Ryback’s career.
-He carried on with a Youtube channel and social media presence, selling protein powder and supplements among other things.
+He carried on with a Youtube channel and a life as a social media influencer, selling protein powder and supplements among other things.
 It was a large fall from grace for The Big Guy who fans will always remember as the master of the Feed Me More.

 Why did Ryback leave WWE?